PKInnovate/first-demo/README.md

 <h3>Merge Branch Commands<h3>
 git diff<-branch name-> (to compare, branches, files and more)<br>
 git merge <-branch name-> (to mearge two branches)

+✅ To fix it (safe way)

+Run this: <br>

+git pull --rebase origin main

+Then push again: <br>

+git push origin main <br>

+🧠 Why --rebase?

+It replays your local commits on top of the updated <br>remote history, keeping the commit history <br>clean.<br>

+If you get merge conflicts: <br>

+Git will highlight files.
+You fix conflicts, then:<br>

+git add .
+git rebase --continue
+git push origin main

+⚠️ If you do NOT care about remote changes and want to force push (this overwrites remote):<br>
+git push --force origin main